 · Added

-What changed (key items)
+What changed (high signal)

 Why this matters (practically)

-Tiny win
+Tiny win (45 minutes)

 Editor: App Store Marketing Editorial Team